 Those bad Pharisees!
 I can’t believe how stubborn they were!
-I’m not like them!
-I’m A-OK!
-Now, those people at the church down the street, well …
+I’m glad I’m not like one of them!

 We tend to see the faults in others before we see our own.
 Isn’t that true?
 I’m pretty sure that’s called pride.
 So as we examine what the Bible says about worship, let us look inward, at our hearts.

-Jesus talked about two kinds of worshippers – “true worshippers” and those who “worship me in vain.”
+Jesus talked about two kinds of worshippers – “true worshipers” and those who “worship me in vain.”
 Do we really understand the difference?
 Let Jesus explain.

 To the Samaritan woman at the well, Jesus said,